Fishing Reports: Fresh water and salt water - Vancouver Island, British Columbia, Canada - UPDATED JUNE 26, 2014.

 LAKE COWICHAN AREA FISHING REPORT

-Freshwater - Cowichan Lake fishing is going strong.
-Try trolling creek mouths and paralleling the shore line, staying within 30 feet.
+Fresh Water - Cowichan Lake fishing is going strong.
+Troll creek mouths and paralleling the shore-line staying within 30 feet.
 Keep your line back from the boat by at least 150 ft.
-Top lures are 3" Tomic, best colours are the new iridescent inserts.
-We have over 400 - 3" plugs in stock with over 80 different patterns.
+Top lures are 3" Tomics, best colours are 231, 800 and 801.
+Try the new iridescent colours.
+We have over 300 Tomic plugs in stock with over 75 different patterns.
+Also working is the ever popular Gang Troll in green rainbow finish with a Wedding Band tipped with worm.

 May your rod bend to the butt and your smile go from ear to ear.